 It is a good practice to get into the habit of sending thank-you notes to those who give you their time, either in person or over the phone.
 Always write thank-you notes within a day or two.
 It is most common to send a thank you note via email, but following-up with a handwritten or typed note by mail adds an extra personal touch which can help you stand out.

 It is especially important to write a thank-you note after an employment interview to at least the primary interviewer.
 If you are interviewed by more than one individual, it may be helpful to write to each person.
 When writing individual notes, it is important to personalize them as much as possible.
 This requires more time and effort but is an impressive touch.
 Hint: Ask for a business card from each person you meet during the interview.
 This is not only efficient, but also ensures that you have the contact information, correct spelling of names, and titles for each interviewer.

 Thank You Letter Format

-Paragraph 1 shows gratitude and makes specific reference to the job.
+Show gratitude and make specific reference to the job.

-Paragraph 2 reiterates interest in the position and stresses key points working in the candidate's favor.
+Reiterate interest in the position and stress key points working in the candidate's favor.
 When writing to more than one interviewer, you may want to note a particular question asked by the interviewer or thank them for a specific kindness that was extended.

-Paragraph 4 restates gratitude and closes on a positive note.
+Restate gratitude and close on a positive note.

 Remember: The thank-you note you don't write will be remembered just as much if not more than the one you do write.